 All Resources feels very strongly that the way to tackle bullying is to confront it in a secure and controlled way.
 Bullies need to acknowledge that bullying is unacceptable and will not be tolerated.
 Schools must send out strong messages that bullying has serious consequences and repeat offending will be punished.
 Victims must be given the tools to deal with bullying, such as help in developing confidence and self-esteem.
 They also need to feel that their school is taking the matter seriously, and parents need reassurance that their child is safe at school.
 Parents need to know that, if bullying has been reported, the school is taking urgent action to resolve the matter.

-All Resources has produced many resource packs and workshops to help young people develop self-awareness, confidence and self-esteem.
+All Resources has produced many school resource packs and workshops to help young people develop self-awareness, confidence and self-esteem.
 They learn to work through their problems as a team as they develop skills which help them grow emotionally.
 The packs and workshops cover areas such as bullying, self-esteem, depression, substance abuse, relationships, gang membership, finances and anger management.